UoLHackathons/CopernicusHackathonPage/README.md

 - [Sentinel-2 User Guide](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-2-msi)

 ## Training Material

 Below is a list of general information and resources about the Copernicus project, specifically the Sentinel-2 satelite mission and the data products it produces.

 ##Copernicus Climate Data Store (CDS)## site (https://cds.climate.copernicus.eu/#!/home) is a really useful training tool.
 You will need to create a free account in order to access the data, api and the toolbox.
 The site also includes the full catalogue of data available which include dataset descriptions.

+## Presentations from the Training Day (12/9/2019)
+Here are all the [presentations](https://github.com/UoLHackathons/CopernicusHackathonPage/tree/master/Training%20day%20presentations) from the training day on 12/9/2019 at Leicester University's Innovation Hub.

 ## Useful links for Understanding the Data: